smogpill/HDK/supplements/resveratrol.md

 - Promoted a lot by David Sinclair, but remains controversial.
+= Sirtuin activation could have been a flaw in the initial study [10]
+- Might cause more harm than benefit [10]

 # References
 [1][Resveratrol – The Unfortunate (& Scandalous) Story - Brad Stanfield (2022)](https://www.youtube.com/watch?v=JAFnD27ffqE)